IOIO72/Mandel-Julia-Plotter/README.md

 # Background

-This is a program I write for a project in school about Mandelbrot and Julia.
+This is a program I wrote for a project at school about Mandelbrot and Julia.

 My classmates wrote boring monochrome plotters with Turbo Pascal on boring PC's.
-My approach was to write a Modula 2 version on my beloved Amiga computer with colors and mouse user interface.
+My approach was to write a Modula 2 version on my beloved Amiga computer with colors and a mouse user interface.
 It's primitive, but there was a time limit to write this program.
 I was very proud of the result back at that time.

 # Requirements